Aleksandr Pavlov (politician)

-Aleksandr Sergeyevich Pavlov (Александр Сергеевич Павлов; born 1 January 1953) is a Kazakhstani politician, economist, financier, and banker.
+Aleksandr Sergeyevich Pavlov (Александр Сергеевич Павлов; born 1 January 1953) is a Russian-Kazakh politician, economist, financier, and banker.
 He served as First Deputy Prime Minister of Kazakhstan from October 1999 to November 2000 and August 2002 to January 2004, Minister of Finance from October 1994 to February 1998 and from January to August 2002 while serving as Deputy Prime Minister.

 Biography

 Early life and education

 Born in the city of Pavlodar, Pavlov graduated from the Faculty of Finance and Economics of the Kuibyshev Belarusian Institute of National Economy, then, in 1991, from the Academy of Social Sciences under the Central Committee of the CPSU.

 Career

 From 1974 to 1975, Pavlov worked as a senior economist in the Department of Financing and Agricultural Control of the Financial Department in the Pavlodar Regional Executive Committee.

 From 1975 to 1976, he served as an officer in the Soviet Army.

 From 1976 to 1987, Pavlov was the Deputy Head of the Finance Department, Head of the Planning and Economic Department of Lenin Pavlodar Tractor Plant.

 In 1987, he became the head of the Financial Department of the Pavlodar Regional Executive Committee.

 From 1991 to 1992, he was a Deputy Chairman of the Pavlodar Regional Executive Committee.